 Instead, the patient might first need a colostomy, which allows the bowel to drain through a stent externally into a bag with the hope of removing the tumor surgically later after the patient recovers.

 If you do not catch cancer early enough, surgery on the colon might not be possible or surgical treatment might only extend the time you have left.
-Pay attention to symptoms and screening recommendations so you aren’t caught off guard by colon cancer.
+Pay attention to symptoms and signs of colon cancer.
+Then carefully follow screening recommendations so you can better fight colon cancer.